mrakgr/The-Spiral-Language/readme.md

 let ty_join_point key jp_type args ret_type = TyJoinPoint(key,jp_type,args,ret_type)
 ```

 It might be more readable to make the join point directly, but a lot of the functions in the Spiral compiler that essentially act as the identity might have been been doing memoization in the past and are just stumps at the current point in time, so the author prefers to leave them alone in case inspiration hits him.
-At any rate, the final part is extremely straightforward.
+At any rate, the final part of the join point is extremely straightforward.

 Before this chapter is done, a note is needed regarding the join point dictionaries.